Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 * MQTT has become the standard for IoT communication, due to its flexibility and efficiency which made it an easy choice.
 Due to the fact that responses are received virtually instantaneously, it is the ideal choice to send data such as the user's live health bar (this is particularly useful in accurately showing when the user's Bean "dies").

 To implement the MQTT communication protocol in our IoT product, we chose to use [HiveMQ](https://www.hivemq.com).
-Our team established two channels, 'doordie_web' and 'doordie_steps'.
+Our team established two topics, 'doordie_web' and 'doordie_steps'.
+Only one request type uses 'doordie_steps', which is detailed below.

 Due to variability of payload attributes and sizes (especially concerning challenges), we made the decision to make a unifying request "type" parameter to work around the MQTT broker maximum character limit.
-A list of all valid request types made between devices is found in [MQTT_request_types.txt](/Documentation/Mqtt_request_types.txt), however we will expand on the key communication protocols and the request types between subsystems below.
+A list of all valid request types made between devices is found in [MQTT_request_types.txt](/Documentation/Mqtt_request_types.txt), this document was used by our group to ensure clear communication between subsystems.
+We will expand on the key communication protocols and the request types below.

 ### DESKTOP AND M5STACK
 To send a user's profile data to the M5Stack from the database:
 ```
 {
     	"type": "push profile",
     	"user_name": "Mario",
     	"total_steps": 2200,
     	"remaining_sec": 2000
 }
 ```
 This is only sent when M5 sends a request to the MQTT broker:
 ```
 {
     	"type": "pull profile",
     	"user_name": "Mario"
 }
 ```